 Brigada is a growing collection of web- and email-based resources staged from the offices of Team Expansion at Emerald Hills in Louisville, Kentucky, USA.
-Brigada Today a web journal offering resources, strategy tips, tools & “hacks” to Great Commission Christians.
-It is edited by Doug Lucas, Team Expansion, Louisville, Kentucky, USA.
+The weekly Brigada Today web journal offers resources, mission trends, motivation, strategy tips, tools & “hacks” to Great Commission Christians.
+It is co-edited by Doug Lucas and Tina McCormick, who both serve with Team Expansion, which is based in Louisville, Kentucky.

 Since January 25th, 1995, the weekly Brigada Today email journal has been informing Great Commission Christians about our great global quest: giving hope and help to those who need it most.
 During its initial 3 or 4 years, Brigada sought to create email discussion groups that would unify like-minded pilgrims in reaching specific pockets of people.
 Thankfully, now there are several specialist websites dedicated to that task.
 In more recent years, Brigada has honed in on what it always did best for Christians in God’s Great Cause: